 Macedonia’s very own Snake Island

-Macedonia is probably the only landlocked country that has an island in its territory.
+The Snake Island is one of the most unusual places to visit in Macedonia.
+It’s one of only few islands in a landlocked country in the world.
 On this island, you’ll find a lot of pelicans, turtles, and cormorants, as well as some endemic species of trees.
 However, what makes this island famous (and also a bit dangerous to visit) are snakes.

 The island today is open for visitors and has been since 2008.
 However, the large presence of snakes, especially in their mating season makes it very difficult (and not so recommendable) to visit.

-Bitola is the second largest city in Macedonia with a great all-around sampling of Macedonian culture, dining, and day trip options.
+Even though often underrated by the local tourism industry, Bitola deserves a special mention when it comes to places to visit in Macedonia.
+Bitola is the second-largest city in Macedonia with a great all-around sampling of Macedonian culture, dining, and day trip options.
 Some places you can’t miss while in Bitola are the Magnolia Square, the Old Bazaar, and Sirok Sokak, Bitola’s very own Champs Elysees.
 While you’re around, you also shouldn’t miss…

 And another ancient capital